PurpleAvatar/multiscale_biological_modeling/_pages/motifs/motifs_conclusion.md

 In the figure below, we show a plot of concentrations of each particle in our coarse-gained simulation of the repressilator, with one caveat.
 Midway through the simulation, we incorporate a disturbance that causes a spike in the concentration of *Y*.

 ![image-center](../assets/images/nf_sim_interrupted.PNG){: .align-center}
-<figcaption>Adding a significant number of *Y* particles to our simulation produces little ultimate disturbance to the concentrations of the three particles, which return to normal oscillations within a single cycle.</figcaption>
+Adding a significant number of *Y* particles to our simulation produces little ultimate disturbance to the concentrations of the three particles, which return to normal oscillations within a single cycle.
+{: style="font-size: medium;"}

 Because of the spike in the concentration of *Y*, the reaction *Y* + *Z* → *Y* suppresses the concentration of *Z* for longer than usual, and so the concentration of *X* is free to increase for longer than normal.
 As a result, the next peak in the concentration of *X* is higher than normal.